abdulrahman-1212/turtlebot3_EKF_SLAM/README.md

 - **`vo_odom_relay.py`**: `POS_VAR_DEFAULT`, `YAW_VAR_DEFAULT`, and `MAX_JUMP_M` are heuristics.
 A more principled version would derive per-message covariance from rtabmap's own odometry info (inlier count, reprojection error) rather than static values — rtabmap publishes this on `/rtabmap/odom_info` if you want to wire it in.
 - **`two_d_mode: true`** in `ekf.yaml` constrains the filter to planar motion, which is appropriate for TurtleBot3 on flat ground.
 Set to `false` only if you actually need z/roll/pitch estimates (e.g. ramps).

-## Known limitations / natural next steps

-- This is **loosely-coupled** VIO: the visual front-end and IMU are fused after each has already produced/consumed its own estimate, rather than tightly-coupled at the raw feature/IMU-preintegration level (as in VINS-Fusion, OpenVINS, etc.).
-That's the right tradeoff for "get something working reliably," but it caps achievable accuracy compared to a tightly-coupled filter.
-- No wheel odometry is fused here, only VO + IMU, per your request.
-Adding `/odom` (wheel) as a third `odom1` source in `ekf.yaml` is straightforward if you want a three-way fusion for comparison or robustness when VO degrades (e.g., in a texture-poor part of the world).
-- Track-loss detection in `vo_odom_relay.py` is a simple heuristic (position jump / snap-to-origin).
-For anything beyond a demo, prefer reading rtabmap's own odometry status/info topic.
-- Only tested at a design level, not run end-to-end in this environment (no Gazebo/ROS 2 runtime available here) — expect to spend some time on the usual first-launch friction (topic name mismatches, exact rtabmap parameter names for your installed version, etc.).